 Strengthening service delivery and accelerating behavior change by identifying and sharing best practices

-Helping improve the management of water resources, increase agricultural yields, and promote resilient communities in the face of a changing climate
+Helping improve water resources and sanitation management and promote resilient communities in the face of a changing climate

 Providing engineering, procurement, and construction services for new, integrated potable water facilities, from source through distribution